It is possible to leave Hollywood.

 So when I dance around the issue of my past, when I get flushed and nervous and look at my feet while using vague language like, “I was in Honduras once, for this…um…you know…work thing….”
 I look like I might be a repentant drug lord.

 So, I test the waters and mumble “Oh, dunno if you know or not, I used to be an actor, so um…yeah…there’s that.”
-And I nervously wait for their reaction and try to come up with an excuse to check my phone for text messages.
+And I nervously wait for their reaction and try to come up with an excuse to check my phone.

 I’ve had people get weirded out and uncomfortable, thinking this somehow makes me exotic and un-relatable because actors are apparently made of different stuff than regular folk.